 The ski resorts of Zell am See – Kaprun are: Schmittenhohe (Zell am See) at 2000 metres (lifts operate from end of November to mid-April), Kitzsteinhorn Glacier (Kaprun) at 3,029 metres (lifts operated all year), and Maiskogel and Lechnerberg (Kaprun) which are perfect family skiing areas (lifts operate from early December until mid-April).

-There are big plans underway to connect the Maiskogel and Kitzsteinhorn ski areas via cable cars from the town of Kaprun all the way up to the mountain station on the Kitzsteinhorn.
+A new project has just been completed which connects the Maiskogel and Kitzsteinhorn ski areas via cable cars from the town of Kaprun all the way up to the mountain station on the Kitzsteinhorn.

 The first leg of the project was completed in 2018, when the 10-person MK Maiskogelbahn gondola lift opened for business.
 In 12 minutes it takes passengers from 768 meters to 1570 meters up the mountain, and can carry about 2800 people per hour.
 With it, the new Kaprun Centre valley station opened in the town and acts as the gateway to the mountain and includes a ski store and rental location.